-The F1 visa is issued to international students attending a qualified U.S. college or university.
-International students are expected to maintain full-time student status while on F1 visa.
+The F-1 visa is issued to international students attending a qualified U.S. college or university.
+International students are expected to maintain full-time student status while on F-1 visa.
 They may, however, remain up to 60 days beyond the length of time it takes to complete the academic program.
 There are also options for extending their studies through employment opportunities both during and after completing their studies.

 The student’s college will have a Designated School Official (DSO) that communicates updates to the student’s records to the government through the Student and Exchange Visitor Program (SEVP).
 Although the DSO’s interests and the student’s interests will typically align, it is important to note that the DSO works for the school and not the student.